gaperton/React-MVx/docsource/01_Guides/02_Input_Validation.md

 All state attributes in React-MVx has associated run-time types and the metadata.
 The general form of an attribute definition is `Constructor.value( defaultValue )`.
 When the `defaultValue` is used as an attribute definition (as it was in [previous example](01_Data_binding_and_forms.md)), its type (Constructor) is taken from the value.

 `.value( defaultValue )` can be omitted as well.
-If an attribute definition is the function, it assumed to be the attribute's `Constructor`.
+If an attribute definition is a function, it assumed to be the attribute's `Constructor`.
 Therefore, the following state definition is equivalent to one in the example.

 ```javascript
 @define class Application extends React.Component {